-The best camera sling bags in 2025: halfway between a backpack and a shoulder bag
+The best camera sling bags in 2025: halfway between a backpack and a messenger bag

-So sling bags give you the best of both worlds, the comfort and capacity of a camera backpack and the portability and convenience of a shoulder bag.
-It's no surprise that many travelling photographers find them to be the optimal camera-carrying solution: a sling bag is perfect for a day spent roaming a city with your camera, but is also suitable for longer excursions.
+So, sling bags give you the best of both worlds: the comfort and capacity of a camera backpack and the portability and convenience of a shoulder bag.
+It's no surprise that many travelling photographers find them the optimal camera-carrying solution.
+They are perfect for a day spent roaming a city with your camera, but are also suitable for longer excursions.

-Of course, a sling bag still does rest on only one shoulder, which limits the amount of weight you can (or would want to) carry with one.
-They're best for a single camera, with two or three lenses and a few extra essential accessories like memory cards, batteries and perhaps a flashgun.
-A sling's compact exterior size should also mean you'll easily slip inside airline carry-on luggage limits.
+Of course, a sling bag still rests on only one shoulder, which limits the amount of weight you can (or would want to) carry with it.
+They're best for a single camera, with two or three lenses and a few extra essential accessories like memory cards, batteries, and, perhaps, a flashgun.
+A sling's compact exterior size should also mean it'll easily slip inside airline carry-on luggage limits.
+Here are the best options…

 The Quick List